-If you wish to use notation software (such as Sibelius, Finale or Dorico) then the method usually preferred is essentially identical to that described in the Composing pieces off-line from a MIDI sequencer configured conventionally section.
+If you wish to use notation software (such as Sibelius, Finale or Dorico) then the method usually preferred is essentially identical to that described in the Composing pieces off-line from a MIDI sequencer configured conventionally, method 2: specifying your own MIDI implementation manually (Advanced Edition only) section.
 Please consult and follow that section, except in the ways noted below.